Hong Kong International Airport: History

 In the PADS study, the consultants advised that the earliest the airport could be opened was January 1998.
 However, in reaching the government's decision, this date was changed to January 1997, six months before the handover of Hong Kong to China.
 Construction of the new airport began in 1991.
 As construction progressed, an agreement was reached with China that as much as possible of the airport would be completed before the handover to China in July 1997.
-Former British Prime Minister, Margaret Thatcher, opened the Tsing Ma Bridge, the main access to Lantau Island and the airport and its supporting community in April 1997.
+Former British prime minister, Margaret Thatcher, opened the Tsing Ma Bridge, the main access to Lantau Island and the airport and its supporting community in April 1997.
 Soon after, the airport itself opened in July 1998.

-The construction period was extremely rushed; specialists considered that only a 10–20 years period was sufficient for this massive project.
-Another cause for this rush was due to the uncertain future of the airport construction after the transfer of sovereignty over Hong Kong to the People's Republic of China.
-Shortly after the then-British colonial government of Hong Kong announced plans to construct the new airport, the Chinese government in Beijing began voicing objections to various aspects of the massive project, which prompted financial institutions to delay extending project finance.
-Without access to this financing, many of the companies who had secured contracts to build various portions of the project halted the construction, resulting in delays that pushed the actual opening of the airport which was originally planned to take place before the transition in sovereignty until one year after.
-As agreements were reached with the government in China, Beijing withdrew most of its objections and work then continued, albeit behind schedule.

 Hong Kong International Airport was built on a large artificial island formed by flattening and levelling the former Chek Lap Kok and Lam Chau islands (3.02 km2 and 0.08 km2 respectively) and reclaiming 9.38 km2 of the adjacent seabed.
 The 12.48 km2 airport site with its reclamation, added nearly 1% to Hong Kong's total surface area, connecting to the north side of Lantau Island near Tung Chung new town.

 Construction of the new airport was only part of the Airport Core Programme, which also involved the construction of new roads and rail links to the airport, with associated bridges and tunnels, and major land reclamation projects on both Hong Kong Island and in Kowloon.
 The project holds the record for the most expensive airport project ever, according to Guinness World Records.
 The construction of the new airport was also voted as one of the Top 10 Construction Achievements of the 20th Century at the ConExpo conference in 1999.